Becoming an affiliate marketer and starting an affiliate website is a great way to make money online.

 And you’ll learn a LOT about doing business on the internet in general.

 I feel lucky that I’ve caught you at the beginning of your journey.

-There’s a lot of misinformation out there about doing affiliate marketing and building websites, and I feel humbled to have the opportunity to pass on some knowledge, help push some of that aside, and give you some actual action steps to creating your first affiliate website.
+There’s a lot of misinformation out there about doing affiliate marketing and building websites.
+I feel humbled to have the opportunity to pass on some knowledge, help push some of that aside, and give you some actionable steps to creating your first affiliate website.

 I hope you’ve enjoyed reading this guide as much as I’ve enjoyed putting it together.

 Over the next little while you’ll hear from me a few times, so keep an eye on your inbox (a funnel in action folks!
 So tune in even if it’s just to see what I do next!).